decoder-it/KrbRelayEx-RPC/README.md

 ---
 KrbRelayEx is a tool designed for performing Man-in-the-Middle (MitM) attacks by relaying Kerberos AP-REQ tickets.
 It listens for incoming SMB connections and forwards the AP-REQ to the target host, enabling access to SMB shares or HTTP ADCS (Active Directory Certificate Services) endpoints on behalf of the targeted identity.

+## Disclaimer

+**This tool is intended exclusively for legitimate testing and assessment purposes, such as penetration testing or security research, with proper authorization.**
+Any misuse of this tool for unauthorized or malicious activities is strictly prohibited and beyond my responsibility as the creator.
+By using this tool, you agree to comply with all applicable laws and regulations.
 ## Why This Tool?

 I created this tool to explore the potential misuse of privileges granted to the `DnsAdmins` group in Active Directory, focusing on their ability to modify DNS records.
 Members of this group are considered privileged users because they can make changes that impact how computers and services are located within a network.
 However, despite this level of access, there has been relatively little documentation (apart from CVE-2021-40469) explaining how these privileges might be exploited in practice.